khushi0704/superSix_Hackathon/README.md

  -Pagination buttons are disabled when there is no data to display or only one page of data.
  -Error messages will be displayed if there are issues with file upload or data parsing.
  -For support or feedback, contact khushi.jain0704@gmail.com

+## Conclusion:
+Thank you for using the CSV Uploader Service!
+We hope this application simplifies the process of uploading and parsing CSV files for your needs.